jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 .. code-block:: YAML

    graphs:
-     # The filename (no path) of the .csv within the output directory
+     # The filename (no path) of the CSV within the output directory
-     # for an experimental run to look for the column(s) to plot, sans the .csv
+     # for an experimental run to look for the column(s) to plot, sans the CSV
      # extension.
-     - src_stem: 'foo.csv'
+     - src_stem: 'fooCSV'

      # The title the graph should have.
 LaTeX syntax is supported (uses
      # matplotlib after all).
 Optional.